ferrucc-io/ferruccio/content/posts/throughput.md

 **What is the state of mind that makes me highly prolific?
 Focus.**

 I need to be able to focus.
-I want to live in a place that allows you to focus on the 4 hours of work in your day where I can do great work.
+I want to live in a place that allows you to focus on the 4 hours of work in my day where I can do great work.

 Working as an engineer in an early stage company is not about doing long hours.
 It's a performance job.
 I have around 4 hours a day of intense and game-changing work I can squeeze out of myself if I do everything right.